sarahliz24/Who-said-it/README.md

 During the creation of this site I used the following technologies:

-* Github - used for online programming, change tracking and storage respository for this project
+* Github - used for online programming, change tracking and storage respository for this project <a href="https://github.com/" target="_blank">Git Hub</a>
-* Google fonts - used to search and download fonts applied to project
+* Google fonts - used to search and download fonts applied to project <a href="https://fonts.google.com/" target="_blank">Google Fonts</a>
-* Balsamiq - used for creating the wireframes in the project development phase
+* Balsamiq - used for creating the wireframes in the project development phase <a href="https://balsamiq.com/" target="_blank">Balsamiq</a>
 * RGBA color picker - used to convert coloors hex colours into rgba in order to set opacity on background of boxes <a href="https://rgbacolorpicker.com/hex-to-rgba" target="_blank">RGBA color picker</a>
 * Coolors website  -used to select and modifycolour palatte <a href="https://coolors.co" target="_blank">Coolors</a>